divicomp/potto_applications/benchmarks/README.md

 ### Increasing the number of parametric discontinuities

 We study how the performance of Potto and Teg scale as we increase the number of differentiated parametric discontinuities.
-To do this, we increase the numbers of conditionals added together.
+To do this, we increase the numbers of conditionals `[(x + 1)/(n + 1) > 0]f(x)(1/n)` added together.
 This results in an increasing numbers of Dirac deltas in derivative.

 See `run_potto_heaviside_microbenchmark` in `potto_microbenchmarks.py` and `run_teg_heaviside_microbenchmark` in `teg_microbenchmarks.py` for Potto and Teg implementations of the benchmark, respectively.

 ### Separate compilation

 To study the impact of separate compilation.
-We design programs that generate expressions with 90 parametric discontinuities and scale the number of times we swap the shaders.
+We study a program with 90 parametric discontinuities and scale the number of times we swap the shaders.

 See `run_potto_shader_swap_microbenchmark` in `potto_microbenchmarks.py` and `run_teg_shader_swap_microbenchmark` in `teg_microbenchmarks.py` for Potto and Teg implementations of the benchmark, respectively.